Study at the Intersection of Law and Business

 - 3rd richest city in the U.S. and the 8th richest in the world in terms of purchasing power, according to a 2018 UBS study of 77 world cities

-- We have the 4th-largest economy in the U.S. and the 16th largest in the world.
+- 4th-largest economy in the U.S. and the 16th largest in the world

-- As the 2nd largest Financial Capital in the U.S, South Florida has one of the largest concentrations of international banks in the U.S. and has become a leading center of international tax planning, arbitration, and asset management.
+- 2nd largest financial capital in the United States with over 1,400 multinational corporations headquartered in South Florida and one of the largest concentrations of international banks in the U.S.

 Video: “In looking to make the next step career-wise.
 Should I take the time and go back to law school or should I peruse my MBA?
 And one day I said, ‘Well, why not do both’? ...I feel like both of those go hand in hand, you can’t have the business without the law and the law kind of sets the tone for what you can do in the business in terms of policies etc., so I feel like they really work together and that the law tells you what you can do in business.”